"VALUE INVESTING WITH THE MASTERS by Kirk Kazanjian"

 I read this one after the biography of Warren Buffett, the world's most famous value investor, and I'm sure glad I did.

-This value investing book consists of interviews with 20 different mutual fund managers and investors known for being "value" investors
+This gets the techniques and viewpoints of 20 different mutual fund managers and investors known for being "value" investors.

 In today's investment world, value investing generally means that they buy companies they consider greatly under priced, on the assumption that in the long run the market will go up to the true value.